isomerpages/moe-wellingtonpri/_our-departments-and-cca/Malay.md

 ![](/images/pasted%20image%200%20(5).png)

 This year’s Hari Raya Aidilfitri celebration was held on 5th June.
 The primary 1-3 students had theirs via Zoom with their Form Teachers during Home Based Learning.
 Other than learning about Hari Raya tradition, the students also got to watch videos to understand the festival is celebrated differently this year due to the COVID-19 situation.
 Nevertheless, the students enjoyed themselves especially when watching the Malay Dance video put together from individual recordings done by the Malay Dance students.
-The session ended with a craft activity in which students get to make either green packets, ketupat weaving or greeting cards.
+The session ended with a craft activity in which students get to make either green packets, ketupat weaving or greeting cards.&nbsp;

 ##### *Bicara Berirama*
 **Choral Speaking**